-If you are the sole practitioner of a law practice and intend to close your practice, there are a number of steps you should take.
+If you are the principal of a law practice and intend to close your practice, there are a number of steps you should take.

 Notify your clients